The Constant Wife

 The Constant Wife, a play written in 1926 by W. Somerset Maugham, is a comedy whose modern and amusing take on marriage and infidelity gives a quick-witted, alternative view on how to deal with an extramarital affair.

-A “sparkling comedy of ill manners”, The Constant Wife features the resourceful and charming Constance Middleton, who has long known that her husband had been having an affair with her best friend, Marie-Louise.
+A "sparkling comedy of ill manners", The Constant Wife features the resourceful and charming Constance Middleton, who has long known that her husband had been having an affair with her best friend, Marie-Louise.
 When the affair is publicly acknowledged, rather than reprimanding or divorcing him, she embraces the opportunity to create an independent life, starting a new job, paying her husband for room and board, and taking on her own lover.

 The Constant Wife was later published for general sale in April 1927.

-The Constant Wife was most recently on Broadway in 2005, where Variety described it as "an antecedent to the women of Sex and the City”.
-The production's Kate Burton (Constance) and Lynn Redgrave (her mother) were nominated for Tony Awards.
+The Constant Wife was most recently on Broadway in 2005, where Variety described it as "an antecedent to the women of 'Desperate Housewives' and 'Sex and the City'".
+At the 60th Tony Awards, Kate Burton (Constance Culver Middleton) and Lynn Redgrave (Mrs. Culver) were both nominated for Best Leading Actress in a Play.

 Plot

-Called one of Maugham’s “most clever and captivating creations”, Constance is the calm, intelligent, and self-possessed wife of John Middleton, a successful London doctor.
+Called one of Maugham's "most clever and captivating creations", Constance is the calm, intelligent, and self-possessed wife of John Middleton, a successful London doctor.
 Knowing full well of her husband's infidelity with her best friend Marie-Louise, Constance purposefully pretends that she has no idea of the affair.
-When Marie-Louise's jealous husband publicly confronts Constance about their spouses’ affair, Constance protects both her husband and Marie-Louise by cleverly lying to disprove his evidence.
+When Marie-Louise's jealous husband publicly confronts Constance about their spouses' affair, Constance protects both her husband and Marie-Louise by cleverly lying to disprove his evidence.
 She later reveals to her family that she has known of the affair all along, and further confounds them by demonstrating a total lack of sentiment on the subject of matrimony.
 Resolving to establish her own economic independence ("which she considers the only real independence"), she goes into business as an interior decorator with her friend Barbara.
 After taking London by storm in her new role, she determines to pay her husband for her room and board, and then announces she is going off for an Italian vacation with a longtime admirer.
 Her husband is, in turn, shocked and outraged at this turn of events, but finally capitulates to her outrageous charm—and to their unusual arrangement—as the curtain falls.